migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 The dopant layer needs to be thinner and stay confined to the surface, hence the lower rpm and shorter spin time.
 For annealing, the higher temperature but shorter time reflects a simultaneous set of constraints: solvent evaporation rate, the dopant's thermal decomposition temperature, and the need to avoid recrystallizing the already-formed perovskite.

-> **AI can faithfully reproduce "try these conditions" as text.
-But it cannot generate the physical or chemical reasoning behind why those specific values were chosen when that reasoning isn't written in the paper.
-It exists only in the experimenter's head.**
+> **AI can faithfully reproduce “try these conditions” as text and can propose plausible physical or chemical rationales.
+But when those rationales are not documented, it cannot know which considerations actually led the experimenter to choose those specific values.**

 ---